Seeed-Studio/wiki-documents/docs/XIAO-RP2040.md

 ![](https://files.seeedstudio.com/wiki/XIAO-RP2040/img/XIAO_Preview-07.png)

-The XIAO RP2040 is as small as the Seeeduino XIAO but more powerful than Seeeduino XIAO.
+The XIAO RP2040 is as small as the Seeeduino XIAO but it's more powerful.
 On one hand, it carries the powerful Dual-core RP2040 processor that can flexible clock running up to 133 MHz which is a low-power microcontrollers.
 On the XIAO RP2040 there is also 264KB of SRAM, and 2MB of on-board Flash memory which can provide more program to save and run.
 On the other hand, this little board has good performance in processing but needs less power.
 All in all, it is designed in a tiny size as small as a thumb(20x17.5mm) and can be used for wearable devices and small projects.

 There are 14 GPIO PINs on XIAO RP2040, on which there are 11 digital pins, 4 analog pins, 11 PWM Pins,1 I2C interface, 1 UART interface, 1 SPI interface, 1 SWD Bonding pad interface.